 What You Can Expect as a Federal Employee

 The Federal Government pays well and offers great benefits.
 As an ERS employee you will receive 11 paid holidays and 13 paid vacation days in the first year.
 Our life and health insurance benefits and our flexible spending account options often exceed those offered by private industry.
 Flexible schedules and teleworking opportunities allow you to maintain a work-life balance rarely found elsewhere.
 You will also get 401(k)-like retirement benefits that will transfer throughout your career.

 See our latest Vacancy Announcements.

 ERS has openings for Postdoctoral positions in Washington, DC, in the following subject areas:

 Incumbent will research the economic and environmental implications of alternative policy approaches for increasing agriculture's ecosystem services, with particular attention to market-based approaches.
 New and emerging access to geospatial and farm- and field-level survey data provides a significant opportunity to expand...

 Are You a Student Looking for an Internship?

-On December 27, 2010, Executive Order 13562 was signed by the President to establish the Pathways Program.
-This program replaced the Student Temporary Employment Program (STEP) and the Student Career Employment Program (SCEP).
-The Pathways Program has different programs that best suits the student.
-In the Internship Program, ERS hires students for positions in the summer.
+In the Internship Program, ERS hires students for summer internship positions during the summer.
 The summer internship program provides paid opportunities for the student to work full-time or half-time until September 30th.
-A student must be enrolled full-time or half-time at an accredited school (high school, technical or vocational school, 2 or 4 year college, university, graduate, or professional school) and be in good academic standing (2.0 GPA or better).
+A student must be enrolled full-time or half-time at an accredited school (high school, technical or vocational school, 2 or 4 year college, university, graduate, or professional school) and is in good academic standing (2.0 GPA or better).
 All student positions are advertised via usajobs.gov.
 The student must submit all required documents via usajobs.gov.